 2. Are seamounts shark nursery habitats?
 Using video analysis to look at shark habitat in the deep sea.

-Involves video analysis so is office-based.
-Work links with colleagues at the National Oceanography Centre.
+Work linked with academics at the National Oceanography Centre.

 Email Dr Taylor for more info : firstname.lastname@example.org